 - A. Definition.
 Truck Terminal: A structure to which goods, except raw or unprocessed agricultural products, natural minerals, or the resources, are delivered for immediate distribution or to be amalgamated or divided for delivery in larger or smaller units to other points, or for distribution, amalgamation, or division involving transfer to other modes of transportation. - B. Standards. - 1.
-The storage of vehicles or trucks must be parked on a dust-free surface located on the property such that the visual impact is reduced or eliminated. - 2.
-In no case shall the long-term parking occur in the front setback. - 3.
-Where the parking area can be seen from the public road right-of-way, a combination of a natural landscape screen with fencing shall be required per section 9.18. - 4.
+The storage of vehicles or trucks must be within an enclosed building or parking structure or located on the property such that the visual impact is reduced or eliminated. - 2.
+In no case shall the long-term parking occur in the front setback or in front of the building line, whichever is greater. - 3.
+Where the parking area can be seen from the public road right-of-way, a combination of a natural landscape screen with fencing shall be required per section 9.16. - 4.
 The parking area shall be setback no less than one hundred (100) feet from any residence. - 5.
 No major repair activities shall occur outside the enclosed building or garage and all vehicles must always be licensed and fully operable.